Start Printed Page 59377

 The Middle Class Tax Relief and Jobs Creation Act of 2012, sec.
 5001 of Public Law 112-96, 126 Stat.
 157, and subsequently, sect.
 401 of Public Law 113-67, 113 Stat.
 1165, the Bipartisan Budget Act of 2013, increased the retirement contributions for certain FERS employees (Revised Annuity Employees (FERS-RAE) and Further Revised Annuity Employees (FERS-FRAE)) and established separate FERS deduction rates for Congressional employees and members of the Capitol Police.
 These Acts reduced the retirement annuity accrual rates of new legislative (Congressional) branch employees (other than Capitol Police) equal to that of most regular federal employees, while the retirement accrual rates for new Capitol Police remained at an enhanced level.
 Despite the difference in annuity benefits, these Acts did not establish separate employee categories for the computation of normal cost percentages for Capitol Police versus other legislative branch employees.
 With the passage of the Further Consolidated Appropriations Act, 2020, members of the Capitol Police covered under 5 U.S.C.
 8412(d) and 5 U.S.C.
 8425(c), who receive enhanced retirement accrual rates similar to that of law enforcement officers under 5 U.S.C.
 8415(e), have been removed from the Congressional employee normal cost category and now have their own normal cost category.

 Section 841.403 of title 5, Code of Federal Regulations, regulates the categories of employees for computation of normal cost percentages that the government is required to pay for employees under 5 U.S.C.
 8423.
-OPM's proposed rule would amend its regulation under 5 CFR 841.403 to eliminate the category of “Congressional employees, including members of the Capitol Police,” and to establish separate normal cost percentages for certain members of the Capitol Police and for Congressional employees in compliance with sec.
+OPM's final rule amends its regulation under 5 CFR 841.403 to eliminate the category of “Congressional employees, including members of the Capitol Police,” and to establish separate normal cost percentages for certain members of the Capitol Police and for Congressional employees in compliance with sec.
 211 of title II, division E of Public Law 116-94, the Further Consolidated Appropriations Act, 2020.
 In accordance with the Further Consolidated Appropriations Act, 2020, 5 CFR 841.403 must list members of the Capitol Police covered under 5 U.S.C.
 8412(d) and 5 U.S.C.
-8425(c) as separate categories.
+8425(c) as a separate category.
 All other Capitol Police, who are not members covered under 5 U.S.C.
 8412(d) and 5 U.S.C.
 8425(c), will fall under the new category of “other Congressional employees.”
+OPM received no written comments on the proposed rule published July 2, 2020 (85 FR 39851).

 Regulatory Impact Analysis